 Can I use it indoors?

 No. Never ever use it indoors.
-Your propane campfire puts off carbon monoxide, so you need to be outdoors in a well-ventilated area or else you could risk carbon monoxide poisoning which can be fatal.
+Your propane fire pit puts off carbon monoxide, so you need to be outdoors in a well-ventilated area or else you could risk carbon monoxide poisoning which can be fatal.

 How much heat do they give off?